timothywong731/timothywong731.github.io/_teaching/r-training.md

 * Survival analysis
 * Unsupervised learning

-The training material can be downloaded [here](https://github.com/timothywong731/r-training/releases)
+The course is fully open-sourced including all the example datasets.
+The training materials can be downloaded [here](https://github.com/timothywong731/r-training/releases).